Hexworks/mixite/README.md

 ### GUI example:

-You can find a simple GUI example in the `hexameter-swt-example` submodule.
+You can find a simple GUI example in the `hexameter.example.swt` project.
 Run it by doing the following steps.

-1. Clone the project: `git clone git@github.com:adam-arold/hexameter.git`
+1. Clone the project: `git clone git@github.com:Hexworks/hexameter.example.swt.git`
-2. cd to the newly created `hexameter` folder: `cd hexameter/`
+2. cd to the newly created `hexameter.example.swt` folder: `cd hexameter.example.swt/`
-3. build the project: `mvn clean install`
+3. build the project: `./gradlew clean build` (or `gradlew clean build` on Windows)
-4. run the created uberjar: `java -jar hexameter-examples/hexameter-swt-example/target/hexameter-swt-example-1.1.3-SNAPSHOT.jar`
+4. run the created uberjar: `java -jar build/libs/hexameter.example.swt.jar`

 ### Supported operations